bielcaballerov/AML-Project/README.md

 # AML---Project
-This is the directory of the project for the first block of Advanced Machine Learning
+This is the repository of the project for the first block of Advanced Machine Learning